 You won’t be skidding around or damaging your shoes this way.
 The design of the upper makes them ridiculously easy to clean

 #3 New Balance Hard Court Tennis Shoes

-New Balance isn’t necessarily known for tennis gear, but they make super high quality shoes and have tennis offerings that are worth considering.
+Just like Asics, New Balance isn’t necessarily known for tennis gear.
+They make super high quality shoes and have tennis offerings that are worth considering.

-Their shoe lines are known for generous sizing and that they’re built to last.
+Their shoe lines are known for generous sizing and extreme durability.

-Starting at the bottom, you’ll be walking on a gum rubber outsole that absorbs a tremendous amount of impact.
+Starting at the bottom of the shoe, you’ll be walking on a gum rubber outsole that absorbs a tremendous amount of impact.

-It’s best used on hard courts, but it can be used on other court surfaces as well as long as you’re mindful of your footing.
+These shoes are best used on hard courts, but can be used on other court surfaces as well as long as you’re mindful of your footing.

 Gum rubber can be prone to breakage, so use them on the tennis court and pick up another pair of shoes for other athletic endeavors.